Gibberlings3/transitions/README.md

 ------------------------------------------------------------------------
 PLANNED FUTURE ENHANCEMENTS
 ------------------------------------------------------------------------
-jastey's palace treasurer
+Allow all non-modded BG1 NPCs to stay after Korlasz jastey's palace treasurer
 Close any open quests that will be impossible to continue after Sarevok is dead Clean-up quests should use the quest journal